Quick Take

 Habitat

 These crabs live at the bottom of bays, rock jetties, and oyster reefs.
 You’ll also spot the crabs in limestone sand and seagrass beds.
-They like to burrow and find refuge from their predatory adversaries.
-The baby and juvenile don’t spend a lot of time digging.
+They like to burrow and find refuge from predators.
+Baby and juvenile stone crabs don’t spend a lot of time digging.
 Instead, they hide in seagrass or amid rocks.

 Predators and Prey

-The list of predators of the crab includes octopi (the crab’s main threat), large fish, sea turtles, and, of course, humans.
+The crab’s predators include octopuses (the crab’s main threat), large fish, sea turtles, and, of course, humans.

-There are actually few predators the crab worries about.
-The size and power of its claws, as well their hardened exoskeleton, keep predatory behavior to a minimum.
-The stone crab’s known to use its claws to gash and pinch a predator’s gastrointestinal lining.
+In practice, the stone crab has relatively few predators to worry about.
+The size and power of its claws, as well as its hardened exoskeleton, keep predatory behavior to a minimum.
+The stone crab uses its powerful claws to defend itself from predators.

-Pre-juvenile and larvae stages feed on small zooplankton.
-Growing, they continue with opportunistic carnivore behavior but move on to larger food sources.
+Pre-juvenile and larval stages feed on small zooplankton.
+As they grow, they continue opportunistic carnivore behavior but move on to larger food sources.
 Adult stone crabs regularly eat hard-shelled clams, small mollusks, acorn barnacles, conch, scallops, and various crustaceans.

 Reproduction and Lifespan

 After molting, the crabs mate.
-After fertilization and ovarian development are complete, the female deposits eggs in a sponge or external mass beneath the female’s abdomen.
+After fertilization and ovarian development are complete, the female deposits eggs in a sponge or external mass beneath her abdomen.
 The number of eggs can be up to one million.

 At this time, the female is ovigerous (egg-bearing).
 It is illegal to capture females in this state.
 (Fishermen can recognize the condition.)
 Eggs hatch in less than 14 days.
 The larval stage takes about four weeks.
-Then there’s the juvenile metamorphosis stage.
+After that, the juvenile metamorphosis stage follows.

-The adult crab will live up to seven years, and the female eight.
+The adult male crab will live up to seven years, and the female up to eight.

 Fishing and Cooking